Translation Item

 Lookup Table Entry

 Lookup table entries are similar to phrase nodes.
-They also contain one or more vocabularies each, but are part of a larger "lookup table" node in the cockpit project.
+They also contain one or more vocabularies each, but are part of a larger lookup table node in the cockpit project.
 Each entry in a lookup table has a key, which you can see in the name of the translation item in the translate app, and which is used to choose a single entry by comparing the keys to data.
 Since a lookup table can contain hundreds or more entries, we have split them up at the entry level and made each of them a translation item, to give you more fine-grained control.

 Statement